Skip to main content

 A compromised back position during the Puppy Pose puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.

-Not extending arms fully.
+Not extending the arms fully forward.

 Cutting the range of motion short on the Puppy Pose means your Latissimus dorsi never reaches full stretch or full contraction.
 Research shows full range of motion produces significantly more muscle growth than partial reps at the same load.